 Harm reduction programs are designed to help people struggling with addiction by providing them with the tools and resources they need to make positive life changes.
 Many harm reduction programs offer a wide range of services, including education, counseling, and housing assistance.
 These programs can play an important role in the addiction recovery process by helping participants reduce the harmful behaviors associated with their addiction.
 By offering a safe and supportive environment, these programs can help participants overcome their addiction and build a foundation for a new life.

-If you are looking for a comprehensive EHR solution for your substance abuse recovery practice, look no further than TenEleven.
+If you are looking for a comprehensive EHR solution for your substance use recovery agency, look no further than EchoVantage.
 Our software provides everything you need to manage your practice, from scheduling and billing to reporting and patient care.
-With TenEleven, you can rest assured that your practice is running smoothly and efficiently.
-Try a free demo today and see how TenEleven can help you take your practice to the next level.
+With EchoVantage, you can rest assured that your practice is running smoothly and efficiently.
+Try a free demo today and see how EchoVantage can help you take your practice to the next level.